 - Roast 30-35 minutes or until tender, stirring occasionally; cool slightly.
 Process in batches in a food processor until pureed.
 Meanwhile, cook noodles according to package directions; drain.

 - Reduce oven setting to 375°.
 For sauce, in a small saucepan, melt butter.
 Stir in flour and remaining salt until smooth; gradually add milk and cream.
 Bring to a boil; cook and stir 1-2 minutes or until slightly thickened.
-Stir in 1 cup cheese and lemon peel until cheese is melted.
+Stir in 1 cup cheese and lemon zest until cheese is melted.

 - Spread 1 cup sauce into a greased 13x9-in. baking dish.
 Layer with four noodles, half of the squash mixture, 1-1/2 cups spinach and 1-1/2 cups sauce.
 Repeat layers.
 Top with remaining noodles and sauce.

 - Bake, covered, 45 minutes.
 Sprinkle with remaining cheese.
 Bake, uncovered, 10-15 minutes longer or until bubbly and cheese is melted.
 Let stand 10 minutes before serving.
-Yield: 12 servings.